Composition and labelling of food

 Food labelling informs the consumer of the properties of food offered for sale.
 The labelling requirements for foods sold in Australia are set out in Chapter 1 of the Australia New Zealand Food Standards Code.

 The South Australian Food Act 2001, prohibits the sale of food that is falsely described or is labelled or advertised in a way that is misleading.

-SA Health has produced a Guide to the Labelling of Packaged Food for Retail Sale (PDF 303KB) which explains the requirements in more detail.
-Alternatively, visit the Food Standards Australia and New Zealand website to access the Australia New Zealand Food Standards Code and further details about labelling requirements.
+SA Health has produced a Guide to the Labelling of Packaged Food for Retail Sale (PDF 403KB) which explains food labelling requirements.
+The Guide has been translated into 11 languages.